Embedding Dimension Phenomena in Intersection Complete Codes: Conclusion

 One direction for future work would be to search for analogous phenomena among codes that are not intersection complete.
 One could start with the following.

 \begin{question} Does there exist a code $\C$ with $\odim(\C)<\cdim(\C)<\infty$? \end{question}

 Theorem \ref{thm:cdimleodim} tells us that such a code cannot be intersection complete.
-There are examples due to \cite{5neurons, openclosed} of codes with $\odim(\C) < \cdim(\C) = \infty$, in which a minimum distance via compactness argument is used to prove $\cdim(\C) = \infty$.
-A similar approach, paired with a classic convexity theorem that depends on dimension such as Radon's Theorem, could yield a positive answer to Question \ref{q:odimlecdim}, and also possibly Question \ref{q:cdimexp} below.
+There are examples due to \cite{5neurons, openclosed} of codes with $\odim(\C) < \cdim(\C) = \infty$.
+These examples rely on a compactness argument to construct contradictory line segments of minimum distance in a hypothetical closed realization, proving $\cdim(\C) = \infty$.
+A similar approach, paired with a classic convexity theorem that depends on dimension such as Radon's theorem, could yield a positive answer to Question \ref{q:odimlecdim}, and also possibly Question \ref{q:cdimexp} below.

 \begin{question} Little is known about whether closed embedding dimension can be large relative to the number of neurons, $n$.
 A few open areas to investigate are the following, in increasing order of difficulty:\begin{itemize} \item Does there exist a code $\C\subseteq 2^{[n]}$ for which $\cdim(\C)$ is finite, but larger than $n-1$? \item Does there exist a family of codes $\{\C_n\subseteq 2^{[n]}\mid n\ge 1\}$ such that $\cdim(\C_n)$ grows faster than any linear function of $n$? \item Does there exist a family of codes $\{\C_n\subseteq 2^{[n]}\mid n\ge 1\}$ such that $\cdim(\C_n)$ grows faster than any polynomial function of $n$? \end{itemize} Note that Theorem \ref{thm:cdimlinear} tells us that if such codes exist, they cannot be intersection complete.
-The construction of $\S_\Delta$ in Section \ref{sec:SDelta} provided affirmative answers to the $\odim$ versions of the above questions. \end{question}
+We have provided an affirmative answers to the $\odim$ versions of the above questions via the family $\S_\Delta$, and in particular Corollary \ref{cor:exponential}. \end{question}

-Theorem \ref{thm:flexible} provides a characterization of the ``worst case" for $k$-flexible sunflowers in $\R^d$: we can have up to $dk$ petals from which we can sample points whose convex hull does not intersect the center.
-But among these ``hard to sample" $k$-flexible sunflowers, how many codewords of weight $k$ are actually necessary?
-Presumably there should be a difference between containing a few codewords of weight $k$ and containing many codewords of weight $k$.
-The following question asks this formally.

-\begin{question} Let $k\ge 1$, $d\ge 2$ and $n\le dk$.
-Among all $k$-flexible sunflowers $\U$ in $\R^d$ with $n$ petals that do not satisfy Theorem \ref{thm:flexible} (i.e. for which we can choose points from each petal whose convex hull does not contain a point in the center of $\U$), what is the smallest number of codewords of weight $k$ in $\code(\U)$? \end{question}

 Regarding the tangled sunflower codes $\T_n$ of Section \ref{sec:Tn}, there is much to be done.
 A good first step would be to improve the embedding dimension bounds that we currently have, or, more ambitiously, find an exact characterization of the embedding dimension.